READY TO TAKE THE NEXT STEP?

 We do not require the GRE or any other exam for entrance into the university.
 International students who speak English as a second language will have to submit TOEFL scores as part of their admissions package.

-If you are applying to a graduate program, we will need only the transcripts from the institution who awarded your bachelor’s degree.
-There have been times where transcripts from all institutions attended were needed for supporting documentation.
+If you are applying to a graduate program, we will need only the transcripts from the institution that awarded your bachelor’s degree.
+There have been times when transcripts from all institutions attended are needed for supporting documentation.
 If this is the case, the applicant will be contacted.

 Ideal candidates will have a minimum GPA of 3.0 on a 4.0 scale, but those who fall below this threshold are still encouraged to apply.
-Applicants are evaluated based on their total admissions package and telephone interview.
+Applicants are evaluated based on their total admissions package and interview.
 If the GPA is below 3.0, applicants are encouraged to spend quality time on their admissions essay, explain their GPA, and why the university is a good fit for them.